-• \$150.00/hour-Therapy is individualized or with one other student; therapy may be during recess/lunch; sensory diets are planned and individualized.
+• \$175.00/hour-Remote or in-person.
+Therapy is individualized or with one other student; therapy may be during recess/lunch; sensory diets are planned and individualized.

 Physical Therapy

 Physical therapy interventions are designed to enable the student to travel throughout the school environment; participate in classroom activities; maintain and change positions in the classroom; as well as manage stairs, restrooms, and the cafeteria.
 Additionally, the physical therapist provides consultation with teachers and specialists, and recommendations for accommodations to the school environment to maximize learning.